 “I look back on my experience as an important hurdle.
 Even though there were difficulties, through our stay at the Red Door we learned how to overcome.
 To me that’s what any good social program should do, give people the ability to take care of themselves – give them the skills to overcome any hardship.”

-In 2012, Ashley decided to give back the Red Door as member of our Family Guardians monthly giving circle.
+In 2012, Ashley decided to start giving back the Red Door as member of our Family Guardians monthly giving circle.

 “I always knew when I came to a point of being financial stable I would give back.
 It’s my way of saying thank you.
 Because I know first-hand what it’s like to be in the shelter, and I know how much it benefited us, I would never want a family to be turned away because of lack of funding.